 Around $30 a day is the cost of a rental car in New Zealand.
 You can even do a one-way car rental.
 For example, pick up the car in Auckland, and drive it all the way to Christchurch, where you can take your flight out of the country.

-Don’t worry, there is a ferry that takes cars in when crossing the Cook Straight, also known as Wellington to Picton.
+Don’t worry.
+There is a ferry that takes cars when crossing the Cook Straight, also known as Wellington, to Picton.
 If, for some reason, you started with a car and want to give it up in the middle of your trip or want to get one, just head to major cities like Auckland, Wellington, Christchurch, and Queensland.
 Even the small town of Picton has an Avis car rental centre.

-If you plan to drive or rent a car in New Zealand, make sure you have a valid international driver’s license.
-Check that New Zealand recognises your international driver’s license and for how long they are valid during your visit.
+If you plan to drive or rent a car in New Zealand, make sure you have a valid international driver’s license if your license from home is not 100% in English.
+Other than that, you are good to go.

 You can also take public transportation if you don’t want that idea.
 There is a decent train system in New Zealand, and they are usually on time, and they are also affordable.
-In cities, there are buses.
-Some buses also go from city to city.
+In cities, there are intercity and other buses go from city to city.
+Ride-hailing apps are called Uber, zoomy, and Ola NZ.

 Of course, another mode of transportation is by plane.
-There are plenty of domestic flights throughout the country and usually at a reasonable price.
+There are plenty of domestic flights throughout the country, usually at a reasonable price.

 For example, you can pick up a rental car in Auckland and bring take it to Rotorua.
 From Rotorua, you can drop off the car and fly to Wellington.
 Then pick up another vehicle in Wellington to take to South Island or you can fly from Wellington to Christchurch and get another car there to travel around the south.